JS0832/Group_project/README.md

 through your browser to "127.0.0.1:8000/admin" and login as your Django superuser.

-All members were present during the creation of this WebApp, and all contributed to the dicussion and to the implementation of the ideas.
+All members were present during the creation of this WebApp, and all contributed to the discussion and to the implementation of the ideas.